Mkhuseli Jack

+Mkhuseli "Khusta" Jack (born 31 May 1958) is a South African politician, businessman and anti-apartheid activist.
+Jack currently serves as the chairperson of Build One South Africa.
+He previously served as the deputy mayor of Nelson Mandela Bay.

-Mkhuseli "Khusta" Jack (born 31 May 1958) was a South African Anti-Apartheid activist in the 1980s, known for his involvement in the Anti-Apartheid struggle and his efforts in the Consumer Boycott Campaign.
+He was known in the 1980's for his involvement in the anti-apartheid struggle and his efforts in the Consumer Boycott Campaign.
 Currently he is a businessman in Port Elizabeth, South Africa.

 Early life

 Mkhuseli Jack was born on 31 May 1958, on the Mosskraal Farm in Humansdorp, a small town in one of the districts surrounding the Eastern Cape in South Africa.
 Born to Fikile and Alice Jack, he was the second youngest of eight children.
 At the age of six, Jack and his family moved to a farm in Klipdrift near Oyster Bay.
 There he attended the Anglican Slangriver Bantu School, where he completed Standard Four.
 He finished Standard Five and Six in a coastal town called Jeffreys Bay due to the lack of a permit he required to complete his schooling in Humansdorp.

 In 1975, he moved to Port Elizabeth to stay with his uncle.
 After being denied entrance to a school, Jack and other children in the same situation involved themselves in demonstrations, demanding an education.
 With the support of local organisations he managed to enroll in a school in 1975.
 Before matriculating in 1982 at Cowan High School, Jack completed Standard Seven and Eight at Loviso Secondary School.
-While still at school, from 1979–1980, he was arrested several times, once during the 1980 school boycotts.
+While still at school, from 1979 to 1980, he was arrested several times, once during the 1980 school boycotts.